Beeching cuts: The closures

 Holiday and coastal resorts were severely affected by the closures.
 The report recommended closing almost all services along the coasts of north Devon, Cornwall and East Anglia aside from Norwich to Great Yarmouth.
-All services on the Isle of Wight were recommended for closure, as were all branch lines in the Lake District.
+All remaining services on the Isle of Wight were recommended for closure, as were all branch lines in the Lake District.
 One of the most significant closures was the Great Central Main Line from London Marylebone to Leicester and Sheffield.

 Not all the recommended closures were implemented.
 Reprieved lines include: